geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 ## Introduction

+## LiDAR data nd the  LAS data format
+Technically spoken the LiDAR data comes in the LAS file format (for a format definition i.e. have a look at the [American Society for Photogrammetry & Remote Sensing LAS documentation file](https://www.asprs.org/a/society/committees/standards/LAS_1_4_r13.pdf)).
+One LAS data set typically but not necessarily covers an area of 1 km by 1 km.
+Since the point clouds in the LAS data sets are large, a spatial index file (LAX) considerably reduces search and select operations in the data.

+Now we make a short general check that we can start over i.e. if everything is ready to use.
+First load the tutorial data to the [temp](https://geomoer.github.io/moer-mpg-rsgi-basics//unit05/unit05-02_extended_setup.html){:target="_blank"} data folder of your project.

+## Lidar Software Tools
 The development of the software is rapid.
 A few years ago, it was only possible to manipulate, manage and analyze LiDAR data with complex special tools.
 Especially the (partly (commercial) [LAStools](https://rapidlasso.com/lastools/) software was unrivaled for many years.
 Many remote sensing and remote sensing software tools have acquired licenses on this basis or developed components independently.
 Examples are [GRASS GIS](http://grasswiki.osgeo.org/wiki/LIDAR) and [ArcGIS](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/a-quick-tour-of-lidar-in-arcgis.htm).
 Beside the GIS packages there are a number of powerful specialists.
 Two important and typical representatives are [3D forest](https://www.3dforest.eu/#about) and [FUSION](http://forsys.cfr.washington.edu/FUSION/fusion_overview.html).